spodell/Darkhorse2/README.txt

    parameter in the configuration file.
 However, if this parameter is set too high, MySQL operations will fail due to insufficient memory (typical error message is something like DBD::mysql::db do failed: MySQL server has gone away.)
-Recommended settings, based on total system memory, are as follows:
+Suggested settings based on total system memory (with no programs other than DarkHorse being run concurrently), are as follows:

     	16 GB RAM  [max_lines_per_packet]=4000  (default value)
     	32 GB RAM  [max_lines_per_packet]=8000